gregstula/quick-snake/README.md

 ![Fast paced to test your skills](https://github.com/gregstula/quick-snake/blob/master/images/qsnake.gif)

 # Installing #
 This otherwise pure C++ program uses a bit of ncurses for displayig characters.
-While I was tempted to use ASCII terminal codes directly for extra portability, it didn't seem worth the effort so ncurses is required.
+While I was tempted to try using ASCII terminal codes directly for building the TUI, it didn't seem worth the effort so ncurses is required.

+I developed the project in Void Linux with clang and tested it on Yakuake and Konsole.
+For xterm I had to enable unicode support with `XTerm.vt100.locale: true`

 On a fresh macOS Catalina I was able to build and test with the default clang you get after being prompted to install developer tools when you type `git` in the default terminal.
 Otherwise, you can install clang with [homebrew](https://brew.sh/).

-On Linux I tested with clang++ and g++ in Konsole and Gnome Terminal.
-For older terminals like xterm I had to enable unicode support.
+While the defautl macOS terminal worked great, iTerm's out of the box configuration had suboptimal line spacing.

 Requirments:
   - a UTF-8 Terminal
+  - UTF glyph friendly font like Noto Mono or Consolas
   - ncurses
   - clang or gcc